d3scomp/NPRG014/README.md

 * Builders

 ### Preparation
-* Grab Groovy 2.5 from the groovy download page (http://groovy-lang.org/download.html)
-* Install Java JDK (if you don't have it installed) from the Java download site
+* Same as for Lesson 1
-* Checkout this repository to get all examples
+* Do a fresh checkout of this repository to get updated source code for examples and homework assignments

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1008/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture1012/exercises” folder
-* The homework is to be found at “lecture1008/homework”
+* The homework is to be found at “lecture1012/homework”
-* The “lecture1008/slides” holds the slides for the lecture
+* The “lecture1012/slides” holds the slides for the lecture

-## Lesson 3 - 15th October 2018
+## Lesson 3 - 19th October 2020
 ### Agenda

 * Static meta-programming
 * AST transformations

 ### Preparation
-* Grab Groovy 2.5 from the groovy download page (http://groovy-lang.org/download.html)
-* Install Java JDK (if you don't have it installed) from the Java download site
+* Same as for Lesson 1
-* Checkout this repository to get all examples
+* Do a fresh checkout of this repository to get updated source code for examples and homework assignments

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1022/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture1019/exercises” folder
-* The homework is to be found at “lecture1022/homework”
+* The homework is to be found at “lecture1019/homework”
-* The “lecture1022/slides” holds the slides for the lecture
+* The “lecture1019/slides” holds the slides for the lecture

-## Lesson 4 - 22nd October 2018
+## Lesson 4 - 26th November 2020
+### Agenda

+* Concurrency abstractions in modern languages
+** Dataflow
+** Fork-join
+** Actors
+** Parallel collections
+** Agents

+### Preparation
+* Same as for Lesson 1
+* Do a fresh checkout of this repository to get updated source code for examples and homework assignments

+### Resources
+* Exercises to work with during the lesson are located in the “lecture1026/exercises” folder
+* The homework is to be found at “lecture1026/homework”
+* The “lecture1026/slides” holds the slides for the lecture

+## Lesson 5 - ?
+2020
 ### Agenda
 * Bytecode
 * Statically-typed languages (Scala) - Part I